 You can set up a reverse proxy to access Jellyfin from a remote computer or network.
 Additionally, this method provides secure HTTPS access and simplifies domain-based routing.

-Setup Apache as a Reverse Proxy For Jellyfin Media Server
+Configure Apache as Reverse Proxy

 First, set up Apache as a reverse proxy by installing the Apache web server: